jaemsz/dns-proxy/proxy/README.md

 - DNS request timeout
   - default is 1000 (1 second)

-## How to run dns-proxy on AWS EC2 Ubuntu image
+## How to run dns-warrior on AWS EC2 Ubuntu image
-- Port 53 is in use by systemd-resolve, so this service needs to be stopped and disabled.
-- Update /etc/resolv.conf
-  - nameserver 127.0.0.1
+- Install Docker
 - Install MongoDB
-  - Install docker
   - Pull mongodb image
   - Start container
 - Clone the git repo
+- Port 53 is in use by systemd-resolve, so this service needs to be stopped and disabled.
+- Update /etc/resolv.conf
+  - nameserver 127.0.0.1
-- Run dns-proxy
+- Run dns-warrior
   - sudo node main.js

 ## How to modify DNS settings on Windows